Should I Become a Mortician?

-Sources: *American Board of Funeral Service Education (ABFSE), **U.S. Bureau of Labor Statistics (BLS)
+Sources: American Board of Funeral Service Education (ABFSE), U.S. Bureau of Labor Statistics (BLS), Payscale.com (August 2016)

 Step 1: Complete Education Requirements

-- Take communication courses.
-A large part of a mortician's job is interacting with families of the deceased, which may require tactful yet effective conversational skills in order to determine families' wishes during an extremely stressful time.
+Additionally, business courses can benefit morticians who intend on running their own business later in their careers.
+Communications courses can also be helpful, since a large part of a mortician's job is interacting with families, which may require tactful yet effective conversational skills in order to determine families' wishes during an extremely stressful time.

-The ABFSE requires morticians to apprentice or intern for 1-3 years.
-The apprenticeship can be performed before, during or after the formal education process depending on state requirements.
-Some states require the apprentice to have an apprentice license which works like a driver's permit.
-Mortuary work can be performed, but only under direct guidance and supervision of an experienced professional.
+The ABFSE requires morticians to apprentice for one to three years.
+The apprenticeship can be performed before, during or after the formal education process, depending on state requirements.
+Some states require the apprentice to have an apprentice license.
+Mortuary apprentices can perform work only under direct guidance and supervision of an experienced professional.

 Step 3: Pass a Licensing Exam

-Morticians are required to pass a national licensing exam, and in some cases, a state licensing examination as well.
+Morticians are required to pass a state licensing examination.
+Candidates must be at least 21 years of age and have already completed an accredited 2-year degree and apprenticeship program to be eligible for licensure.
 Subjects covered in the national exam include psychology, business law, funeral service merchandising, funeral service history, microbiology, pathology, restorative arts, anatomy and embalming.
-Even if a mortician decides not to become an embalmer, he or she must understand the process.
+Some states issue the funeral director and embalmer license separately.

-- Earn voluntary designations.
-Voluntarily earning optional designations, such as the Certified Funeral Service Practitioner (CFSP) offered by the Academy of Professional Funeral Service Practice can help a mortician stand out in the field and expand career options.
+Optional designations, such as the Certified Funeral Service Practitioner (CFSP) offered by the Academy of Professional Funeral Service Practice, can help a mortician stand out in the field and expand career options.

 Aspiring morticians need a license and at least an associate's degree in mortuary science, as well as one to three years' experience in an apprenticeship program.